isomerpages/mlaw-pto/_deceased-cpf-estate-monies/estate-other-assets.md

     <td>For the next $30,000</td>
     <td>2.25%</td>
   </tr>
-</table>These fees, which we will take from the estate money, include GST and cannot be waived.
+</tbody></table>These fees, which we will take from the estate money, include GST and cannot be waived.
 You will have to pay a minimum fee of $15.

 **10. How can I claim a reimbursement of funeral expenses out of the Deceased’s Estate monies?**<br>
-You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s Estate monies in the online application form.
+You can indicate the amount of funeral expenses which you would like to claim from the Deceased’s Estate money in the online application form.
+Generally, claims of up to $6,000 are allowable.

-Please note that the maximum amount of funeral reimbursement claim allowable for a Deceased is $6,000.

-Both beneficiaries and non-beneficiaries are eligible to claim a reimbursement of funeral expenses from the Deceased’s estate monies.
-However, a non-beneficiary must produce copies of the relevant receipts showing proof of the funeral expenses incurred before his claim can be considered.
+Please attach your proofs of funeral expenses when you submit your application to the Public Trustee.

 You will also have to submit the following supporting documents to us: